alliekreitman/alliekreitman.github.io/Research.md

 **Regulation Of MCL1 & TSC1 By Epstein Barr Virus Latent Membrane Protein 1**
 COLORADO COLLEGE, HATTON LAB
 Study how Epstein Barr Virus modulates oncogenic human protein that are implicated in tumorigenesis and may contributed to the formation of Epstein Barr Virus related B cell lymphomas.
+[View my honors thesis here](https://digitalcc.coloradocollege.edu/record/4530?ln=en&p=allie+kreitman&v=pdf)

 **Regulation Of The Hallmarks Of Cancer By Epstein Barr Virus In EBV+ B Cell Lymphomas**
 COLORADO COLLEGE, HATTON LAB